HyperionGray/starbelly/README.md

 The crawler has now crawled two more resources since the last event, and it has also set its status to `complete`.
-The server won't send any more updates after this, since the crawl stats won't change if there are no crawls running.
+The server won't send any more updates after this, since the crawl status won't change if there are no crawls running.
 (If a new crawl starts, then the server will start sending events to this subscriber again.)